lucasmouilleron/testResponsiveImages/_meta-files/meta-description.md

-Simple tests of responsive images with `srcset`
+Simple tests of responsive images with `srcset`.
+And polyfills.